joemoose/joemoose.github.io/docs/4-Playing the Game.md

 ### Ability Loss

-After taking damage to Strength, you roll a Strength Save.
+After taking damage to Strength, roll a Strength Save.
 If your Save fails, the damage inflicted is a **Critical Injury**.
 Your character adds a **Fatigue** debility to their inventory and is knocked unconscious and out of the fight until revived.

 Losing HP represents general wear and tear that’s quickly restored and not life-threatening.
 Damage to Strength means more grievous harm.
 Some creatures, poisons, diseases, or spells can potentially damage your character’s other Abilities.